smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 When writing issues, remember to:
 - Keep titles short
 - Be clear and concise about the issue that you are encountering
 - Format your issue description.
-Use [three backticks (```)](https://discuss.codecademy.com/t/using-backticks-to-format-your-code/3697) to format format your code or log output.
+Use [three backticks (```)](https://www.freecodecamp.org/news/how-to-format-code-in-markdown/#code-blocks) to format your code or log output.
 - Always add any and all associated code
 - Don't use screenshots.
 Screenshots are not searchable and generally make it harder to understand your issue.